kaxp/flutter_list_performance/README.md

 ## Case Study

-In this case study, developers will overview how each of these widgets performs when used for displaying a large dataset, possibly mimicking an actual API response.
+In this case study, we will overview how each of these widgets performs when used for displaying a large dataset, possibly mimicking an actual API response.

 1. ListView.builder vs SingleChildScrollView (`Profile Mode`)